angular/angular/aio/content/tutorial/toh-pt2.md

 ### Hide the empty detail with ngIf

-When the app loads, the `selectedHero` is undefined and won't be defined until you click a hero's name.
+When the app loads, `selectedHero` is undefined.
+The selected hero is initialized when the user clicks a hero's name.
 Angular can't display properties of the undefined `selectedHero` and throws the following error, visible in the browser's console: